 Unending views of the mighty Pacific Ocean.
 Scalloped bays edged with untouched strips of sand.
 Bucolic countryside dotted with grazing cattle.
 Scenic hiking trails winding their way past redwood groves and fern-lined creeks.
 Wildflowers and marine life.
 There’s a lot to see and enjoy in Big Sur!

 Big Sur is one of the best weekend getaways from San Francisco, if you love escaping into nature.
 It also makes for one of California’s best road trips on its own, or a great stop on a longer California road trip itinerary.
+It is also one of the most romantic places in California!

 Plus, there’s a lot to see and do both north and south of Big Sur.
 In the north, explore the attractions in Carmel-by-the-Sea, or go whale watching in Monterey.
 In the south, discover the picturesque Central California coastal towns: Cambria, Morro Bay, or San Luis Obispo.

 Excited?
 Let’s get started on discovering the most exciting things to do in Big Sur, California!
+And if you are planning a Big Sur road trip, also check out our 2-day Big Sur road itinerary!

 Admire McWay Falls